Tuesday – Tyr’s Day

-Tuesday is the day of the week that is between Monday and Wednesday.
-It is the second day of the week according to the international standard ISO 8601, although some cultures consider it to be the third day of the week.
+Tuesday is the second day of the week according to the international standard ISO 8601, although some cultures count it as the third day of the week.

 Naming Tuesday - Tiu’s Day